miso-lims/miso-lims/docs/user_manual/instruments.md

 {% include userman-heading.md section=page.section sub=sub title="Creating an Instrument" %}

 Click the "Add" button in the toolbar at the top of the Instruments list to add a new instrument to MISO.
 Fill out the instrument details in the dialog that appears.
-If the instrument doesn't have a hostname or IP address, you can enter "localhost" to satisfy this requirement.
 When you are done, click the "Add" button to create the instrument.

 {% include userman-toplink.md %}